 Unless a specific time is requested, results are guaranteed by 5pm on the 2nd business day.
-Unless a specific time is requested, results are guaranteed by 5pm on the 3rd business day.
-Unless a specific time is requested, results are guaranteed by 5 pm of the 10th business day.

-2. Unless a specific time is requested, results are guaranteed by 5pm on the same business ${\rm d}i$ .
-3. Unless a specific time is requested, results are guaranteed by 5pm on the following busines: 1.
-Client must make arrangements with lab to guarantee 3 Hour/RUSH TAT - Call 1 (855)-862.:
+5. Unless a specific time is requested, results are guaranteed by 5pm on the 3rd business day.
+Unless a specific time is requested, results are guaranteed by 5 pm of the 10th business day nust make arrangements with lab to guarantee 3 Hour/RUSH TAT - Call 1 (855)-862; e is requested, results are guaranteed by 5pm on the same t a specific time is requested, results are guaranteed by 5pm on the following busines: